LiZhaoLab/DeNovoGene_Transcriptional_Regulation/README.md

 - visualize the transcriptional regulatory network.
 - analyze the complexity of transcriptional regulations.

+`random_permutation_with_simulated_annealing.py`
+- select random list of genes that match the expression distribution of de novo genes by random permutation with simulated annealing.

 `regression_and_AIC_analysis.R`
 - regression analysis between vis expression and other target genes across different RNA-seq samples.
 - AIC model for different regression analysis. the AIC analysis identified T~V as the best fit model.